decke/ssbt/README.md

 #### ZFS

-If you are using ZFS and have bigger amounts of slowly changing data then the type rsync+zfs will be relevant for you.
+If you are using ZFS and have bigger amounts of slowly changing data then the type rsynczfs will be relevant for you.
 It allows to transfer changed data with rsync and use ZFS snapshots for keeping multiple backups of that data.